noitisoprepus/exam-review-hub/README.md

 - Subsequent starts: 30-60 seconds

 ### 5. Start Development Services
-Once container is ready, start both frontend and backend:
+Once container is ready, you can run the services using:
 ```bash
 pnpm dev
 ```